 When an AI agent generates and runs code, the code is untrusted.
 Containers share the host kernel, and container escapes are a well-documented attack surface.

-Firecracker was built for running untrusted workloads.
+microVMs are designed for running untrusted workloads.
 Each microVM gets its own kernel, dedicated filesystem, and separate network namespace.

 Sign up at rigbox.dev - free, no credit card required.
 Create a workspace, connect your agent over SSH, and run your workload in full isolation.